INSIDE: Learn How to Make a Perfect Nine Patch Quilt Block

 - Start laying out the squares to form nine-patch checkerboards.

-- Connect blocks until you have a quilt.
+Connect blocks until you have a quilt.
+Use solid pieces to connect your blocks.
+It’s that easy!

-Now, doesn’t this sound fun!
-And, your scraps can now be converted into beautiful quilts.
+Doesn’t this sound fun!
+Now, your scraps can now be converted into beautiful quilts.